StrungSafe/github-certificates-study-guide/Foundations_D1.md

 ## GitHub Desktop

 1. Explain the difference between GitHub Desktop and github.com
+    - GitHub Desktop is an open-source, stand-alone software application
+    - github.com is a website that is accessed via a browser
 1. Describe the available features with GitHub Desktop
+    - Add and clone repositories
+    - Add changes to your commit interactively
+    - Quickly add co-authors to your commit
+    - Check out branches with pull requests and view CI statuses
+    - Compare changed images

 ## GitHub Mobile

 1. Describe the available features with GitHub Mobile
+    - Manage, triage, and clear notifications from github.com
+    - Read, review, and collaborate on issues and pull requests
+    - Edit files in pull requests
+    - Search for, browse, and interact with users, repositories, and organizations
+    - Receive a push notification when someone mentions your username
+    - Schedule push notifications for specific custom hours
+    - Secure your GitHub.com account with two-factor authentication
+    - Verify your sign in attempts on unrecognized devices
 1. Explain how to manage notifications through the GitHub Mobile app
+    - In the lower menu selector, click notifications to view your notifications
+    - To customize notifications click on your Profile, then the gear in the upper right, then "Configure Notifications"